erikdelange/EXIN-The-Experimental-Interpreter/EXIN software architecture.md

 By specifying a file this is loaded and the code is executed.
 The filename must include its extension (if any), the interpreter does not guess.

 ##### C version
 The interpreter is written in C99.
-For development I used MinGW-w64's GCC C compiler (then version 8.1.0) and CodeLite as IDE.
-The MinGW compiler must be manually installed, it is not included in CodeLite's distribution.
+For development I used MinGW's GCC C compiler (then version 6.3.0) and CodeLite as IDE.

 ##### Debugging
 There are two ways to debug the interpreter;
 1. the most low level approach is debugging the actual C code
 2. have the interpreter print debugging messages when running

-###### Debugging the C code
-For debugging with CodeLite install the TDM compiler suite.
-This is automatically proposed when installing CodeLite for the first time.
-Make sure the debugger path is set to gdb64 in the TDM installation directory.
-Do *not* use TDM for compilation as its version (then 5.1.0, released mid 2015) does not implement C99 completely; compilation will fail.

 ###### Debugging messages
 The interpreter can produce extensive debugging output.
 For this add DEBUG to the preprocessor constants.
 Search for `debug_printf()` in the code to see where the messages are generated.
 As an example, when running the following program with -d7 as debug level ...